raivisr/AS3935-Arduino-Library/README.md

 To use is chip/board, you will definitely need to read it's datasheet, so I am not going to dwell into details of tuning and using this small gem.

+Tested with Arduino 1.0.1 on Arduino Mega 2560 and mpide-0023-20120903-newlib on chipKIT Max32 (earlier mplab releases have crippled c/c++ library support and will not work).

 Short function reference:

 void registerWrite(byte reg, byte mask, byte data)